arcanemachine/phoenix-todo-list/README.md

 ### Working in a `dev` Environment

-Before you work in a `dev` environment, ensure that your environment variables are set correctly:
+- Setup your local environment variables:

-- Use the `support/scripts/dotenv-generate` script (or run `just dotenv-generate`) to generate a `.env` file to get you started.
+  - Use the `./support/scripts/dotenv-generate` script (or run `just dotenv-generate`) to generate a `.env` file to get you started.
     - You can set custom/private environment variables in `.env` so that they will not be accidentally committed to source control.
     - It is recommended to use `direnv` to easily load your environment when navigating within this project's directories.
       - After creating the `.env` file, run `direnv allow` to enable auto-sourcing of the environment.
 - Install the `npm` dependencies:
   - Ensure that `npm` is installed and working on your computer.
   - Navigate to the directory `assets/` and run `npm install`.